Opioid use disorder can affect anyone.

 NorthPoint Health & Wellness Center

-NorthPoint Health and Wellness Center offers an innovative project called Healing Opioid Addiction through Whole Person Support (HOAWPS), serving residents of North Minneapolis struggling with opioid addiction – particularly African American men, who are overserved by the criminal justice system and underserved by the human services system.
+NorthPoint Health and Wellness Center offers an innovative project called Healing Opioid Addiction through Whole Person Support (HOAWPS).
+The Center serves residents of North Minneapolis — particularly African American men — struggling with opioid use disorder.
 HOAWPS conducts outreach, helps clients stabilize prior to entering treatment, continues to access needed services during treatment, and helps those in need achieve personally identified goals related to their health and well-being.
 The program provides culturally responsive, whole-person care including access to housing, food, employment, legal and other services as needed to help clients achieve and maintain stability and sobriety.

 Northwest Indian Community Development Center